dalim927/docs/docs/tokens/gas-fees.md

 Gas consumption can be done manually, generally by the module developer in the `BeginBlocker`, `EndBlocker` or `Msg service`, but most of the time it is done automatically whenever there is a read or write to the store.
 This automatic gas consumption logic is implemented in a special store called GasKv.

 # Block Gas Meter
 `ctx.BlockGasMeter()` is the gas meter used to track gas consumption per block and make sure it does not go above a certain limit.
 A new instance of the BlockGasMeter is created each time BeginBlock is called.
 The BlockGasMeter is finite, and the limit of gas per block is defined in the application's consensus parameters.
-By default, Cosmos SDK applications use the default consensus parameters provided by Tendermint:
+By default, Gotabit use the default consensus parameters provided by Tendermint:
 ```
 types/params.go
 ```